Acute Coronary Syndromes (ACS), Coronary Artery Disease (CAD)

 Brief summary

-The use of antiplatelet agents inevitably increases the risk of bleeding, which is associated with increasing the risk of mortality.
-Gastrointestinal bleeding, including upper gastrointestinal bleeding, is the most common bleeding complication, accounting for about two-thirds of bleeding events associated with dual antiplatelet therapy (DAPT).
-The use of proton pump inhibitors (PPIs) has been investigated to reduce the risk of gastrointestinal bleeding, with the COGENT study being the only large study to report a reduction in gastrointestinal bleeding with PPI use.
+The use of antiplatelet agents inevitably increases the risk of bleeding, which is associated with increased mortality.
+Gastrointestinal bleeding, including upper gastrointestinal bleeding, is the most common bleeding complication, accounting for approximately two-thirds of bleeding events associated with dual antiplatelet therapy (DAPT).
+The use of proton pump inhibitors (PPIs) has been investigated to reduce the risk of gastrointestinal bleeding, and the Clopidogrel and the Optimization of Gastrointestinal Events Trial (COGENT) was the only large study to report a reduction in gastrointestinal bleeding with PPI use.
 However, smaller randomized trials and meta-analyses have reported conflicting results regarding the efficacy of PPI use.
-In addition, PPIs require caution when used in conjunction with P2Y12 inhibitors such as clopidogrel, as they may reduce the antiplatelet effect and increase the risk of thrombotic events.
-Currently, European clinical guidelines recommend prescribing PPIs as gastrointestinal protective agents to all patients, while ACCF/ACC/AHA clinical guidelines recommend prescribing PPIs only to patients at high risk of upper gastrointestinal bleeding and prohibit their universal use.
+In addition, PPIs require caution when used in conjunction with P2Y12 inhibitors such as clopidogrel, as they may reduce antiplatelet activity and increase the risk of thrombotic events.
+Currently, European clinical guidelines recommend prescribing PPIs as gastrointestinal protective agents to all patients, whereas American College of Cardiology Foundation, American College of Cardiology, and American Heart Association (ACCF/ACC/AHA) clinical guidelines recommend prescribing PPIs only to patients at high risk of upper gastrointestinal bleeding rather than universal use.
 With an increase in coronary stenting among elderly and high-risk patients with coronary artery disease, the population at high risk of bleeding is also increasing.
-Approximately 20% of patients were identified to be at high risk of bleeding within 1 year after coronary artery intervention according to the BARC 3 or 5 bleeding criteria.
-Additionally, it is known that East Asians, including Koreans, are at a higher risk of upper gastrointestinal bleeding due to various genetic and environmental factors.
-Therefore, efforts to prevent gastrointestinal bleeding during the period of dual antiplatelet therapy after stent insertion are even more necessary.
-Potassium-competitive acid blockers (P-CABs) are a new class of H+/K+ ATPase inhibitors used to treat gastrointestinal acid-related disorders such as gastroesophageal reflux disease, peptic ulcers, and Helicobacter pylori infections.
-Unlike proton pump inhibitors, which bind to the proton pump, P-CABs competitively and reversibly inhibit the potassium site of H+/K+ ATPase, leading to relatively long-lasting inhibition of acid secretion.
-The newly developed drug Fexuprazan (FexuclueⓇ) has been proven effective through phase III clinical trials for patients with erosive esophagitis, and it is confirmed to be activated more quickly than the PPI, Ezomezole, and to have a sustained drug effect throughout the night.
-Therefore, in this double-blind, randomized, active-controlled study, we aim to evaluate the preventive effect of Fexuprazan (FexuclueⓇ) with improved gastrointestinal protection on upper gastrointestinal bleeding in high-risk patients who require dual antiplatelet therapy.
+Approximately 20 percent of patients were identified as being at high risk of bleeding within 1 year after coronary artery intervention according to Bleeding Academic Research Consortium (BARC) type 3 or 5 bleeding criteria.
+Additionally, East Asians, including Koreans, are known to be at higher risk of upper gastrointestinal bleeding because of various genetic and environmental factors.
+Therefore, efforts to prevent gastrointestinal bleeding during the period of DAPT after stent insertion are increasingly important.
+Potassium-competitive acid blockers (P-CABs) are a new class of hydrogen/potassium adenosine triphosphatase (H+/K+ ATPase) inhibitors used to treat gastrointestinal acid-related disorders such as gastroesophageal reflux disease, peptic ulcers, and Helicobacter pylori infections.
+Unlike PPIs, which bind to the proton pump, P-CABs competitively and reversibly inhibit the potassium site of H+/K+ ATPase, leading to relatively long-lasting inhibition of acid secretion.
+Fexuprazan (Fexuclue) has demonstrated efficacy in phase 3 clinical trials in patients with erosive esophagitis and has been shown to have a faster onset of action than esomeprazole and sustained acid suppression throughout the night.
+Therefore, this double-blind, randomized, active-controlled study was designed to evaluate the preventive effect of fexuprazan on upper gastrointestinal events in high-risk patients who require DAPT.
+A total of 400 participants at a single center will be enrolled.
+Eligible participants will be randomly assigned in a 1:1 ratio within 48 hours after stent implantation to receive either fexuprazan 40 milligrams or lansoprazole 30 milligrams

 Interventions